 Requests will be reviewed when received by the Iowa SARE coordinator and/or advisory committee members.
 Mini-grant recipients will be notified as soon as possible and funds will be made available shortly thereafter.
 Awards will be administered as a sub-contract or professional services agreement with Iowa State University and through reimbursement.
 Upon completion of the event, award recipients will be expected to provide a copy of the post-event evaluation or survey, list of participants, agenda, and all receipts as well as a brief report.

 1. Complete the application (type into the boxes in the document) PDP Mini-grant application form.pdf

 2. Save the document and email it to firstname.lastname@example.org; type “SARE mini grant" in the subject line of the email.

 NOTE: A limited number of mini-grants are available in 2018.

-Iowa SARE has supported several professional development mini-grant projects and programs this year:
+Iowa SARE has supported several professional development mini-grant projects:

 - Soil Health Workshops (Taylor County Soil and Water Conservation District)

 - Soil Health Workshop (Webster County Soil and Water Conservation District)